 - Send an e-mail to Member Services with your questions

-- Review your explanation of benefits (EOB) for recent claim
+- Review your explanation of benefits (EOB) for a recent claim

 The Health Assessment (HA) is an optional questionnaire related to different aspects of general health and well-being that is easy to complete in about 15-20 minutes.
 It provides a snapshot of your current health status and includes a wellness score so you can become familiar with potential health risks and receive strategies to help reduce them.
 Your individualized health report may also include information on how to obtain health coaching and/or receive other health or wellness programs that are offered through AIH.

-FCPS subscribers (the employee enrolled as the primary cardholder) participating in the Aetna/Innovation (AIH) health insurance plan will have an opportunity to earn a $100 wellness incentive by completing their online health assessment (HA) between January 1, 2018 and September 30, 2018.
+FCPS employees enrolled as the primary cardholder who participate in the Aetna/Innovation (AIH) health insurance plan, will have an opportunity to earn a $100 wellness incentive by completing their online health assessment (HA).
+You must complete the HA between January 1 and November 18.

 For more details on how to obtain your wellness incentive and directions on how to complete your HA go to the FAQs.